divyesh-savaliyaa/SISR_PINN/README.md

 This repo contains the source code for the paper: A self-induced stochastic resonance problem: A physics-informed neural network approach

-Authors: Jan Kobiolka, Jens Habermann, Marius E. Yamakou
+Authors: Divyesh Savaliya, Jens Habermann, Marius E. Yamakou

 Paper link: